KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha:i told right i have internals soo I didn't did isha upto tuesday i have internals. now what we should do.
-Guys what should we need to do now ?